ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-7-1.md

-Chapter 6: Mindful Breathing and Mental Health: Cultivating Emotional Resilience Through Mindful Breathing
+Cultivating Emotional Resilience Through Mindful Breathing
 ==========================================================================================================

 Emotional resilience is the ability to adapt to stress and adversity, bounce back from difficult situations, and maintain a positive outlook in the face of challenges.
 Mindful breathing exercises offer a powerful tool for cultivating emotional resilience and improving overall mental health.